Ten Lakes Spectacular Preview

 Kaiser's View

-The name comes from a colourful and slightly mischievous story involving Kaiser Wilhelm II and the influential local landowner Hugh Lowther, 5th Earl of Lonsdale.
-During a visit in the late 19th or early 20th century, Lord Lonsdale is said to have brought the Kaiser to this very spot to admire the view.
+The name comes from a story involving Kaiser Wilhelm the 2nd and the influential local landowner Hugh Lowther, the 5th Earl of Lonsdale.
+During a visit in the late 19th century, Lord Lonsdale is said to have brought the Kaiser to this very spot to admire the view.
 With a grand gesture, he reportedly claimed that all the land visible before them belonged to him.

-In reality, this was something of an exaggeration—Lonsdale was indeed a major landowner in the Lake District, but he certainly did not own the entire stretching down Windermere.
-The story has endured as a piece of local folklore, capturing both the dramatic setting and the larger-than-life personalities involved.
+In reality, this was something of an exaggeration.
+Lonsdale was indeed a major landowner in the Lake District, but he certainly did not own the entire stretching down Windermere.
+The story has endured as a piece of local folklore.

 Townend